envelope-project/laik/README.md

 * Different LAIK instances may be nested to support the hierarchical topology of large HPC systems.
 To this end, the size of global index spaces is allowed to change.
 This enables partition size changes of an outer LAIK instance (e.g. responsible for distribution over cluster nodes) to be mapped to an index space of an inner LAIK instance (for intra-node distribution among CPUs and GPUs).

-* LAIK optionally provides flexible data containers for binding to index spaces, using allocator interfaces for requesting memory resources.
+* LAIK provides flexible data containers for binding to index spaces, using allocator interfaces for requesting memory resources.
 Furthermore, applications have to acquire access to a partition, and only then the layout is fixed to some ordering of the index space to 1d memory space.

 * LAIK is composable with any communication library: either the application makes direct use of provided transfer requirements in index spaces, or by coupling data containers, LAIK can be asked to call handlers from communication backends for automatic data migration.
 Shared memory and MPI backends are provided, but can be customized to cooperate with application code.